- Excellence in Faculty Mentoring Nominations 2017

 The EXCELLENCE IN FACULTY MENTORING Award honors a UMaine faculty member who has demonstrated an outstanding commitment to faculty mentoring through actively assisting non-tenured, tenure-track faculty in developing their careers by offering advice and guidance that reflects a deep understanding of their department, their college, or the institution.
 The award is meant to recognize the process by which faculty serve as role models, promoting the professional development of their colleagues, and creating supportive, positive working environments.

-Our initial awardee, Dr. Sandra Sigmon, was honored at the 2014 Faculty Recognition Luncheon.
-Our 2015 Outstanding Faculty Mentor is Becky Van Beneden.
-Dr. Carol Kim was recognized for her dedicated faculty mentoring efforts in 2016.
+Our initial awardee (2014), is Dr. Sandra Sigmon.
+The 2015 Outstanding Faculty Mentor is Becky Van Beneden, and in 2016 Dr. Carol Kim was recognized for her dedicated faculty mentoring efforts.
 Many thanks to these outstanding faculty for sharing their time and their expertise with junior colleagues!

-To read more, visit our Faculty Mentoring Awards page.
+To read more, or to view a video featuring UMaine’s Outstanding Mentor for 2016, visit our Faculty Mentoring Awards page.